CourtneyDM/bamazon/README.md

 ## Functionality

-Below you will find descriptions, along with screenshots, of how this application works.
+Below you will find descriptions and screenshots of how this application works, based on each user experience.

 ### Customer Experience